-I can see light at the end of the long tunnel.
-We’re almost home guys… nearly at the end of the long journey through British History!
-Before we can celebrate though we’ve got to get through the final 50 years.
-Its not far now but there’s still so much more to see…
+I can see light at the end of the tunnel.
+We’re almost home, nearly at the end of the long journey through British History!
+Before we can celebrate though, we’ve got to get through the final fifty years.
+Its not far now, but there’s still so much more to see…

 Review: I’m a great admirer of C.S Lewis.
-I’ve spoken before about how he hid a secret layer of medieval cosmology into the Narnia books… And if you think he just wrote about Narnia i’d suggest you check out his ‘Space Trilogy’ which is just as imaginative and has strong echoes of H.G Wells to it.
+I’ve spoken before about how he hid a secret layer of medieval cosmology into the Narnia books, and if you think he just wrote about Narnia I’d suggest you check out his ‘Space Trilogy’ which is just as imaginative and has strong echoes of H.G Wells to it.
 Here, Anthony Hopkins does a great job of portraying the writer in his later years.
 Like any good biopic, here the character is believable and played with conviction, dignity and respect.
 Alas, there is only one surviving audio clip of Lewis but listening to it and knowing Lewis’s writings it strikes me that Hopkins performance is reasonably close to it.
-He suits the role very well as a matter of fact.
+He suits the role very well.

 #53: Nowhere Boy

 Review:This isn’t bad.
-In fact i quite liked it.
-It was well acted and i did really feel at times as if i was watching John Lennon’s teenage years.
-The use of the actual locations that Lennon would have known also helps to add an air of authenticity to the film… not that it doesn’t seem to do that all the way through.
-The plot follows the basic premise of what actually happened… but alas that is as far as it goes… that’s all it is… a basic premise of reality.
+In fact I quite liked it.
+It was well acted and I did really feel at times as if I was watching John Lennon’s teenage years.
+The use of the actual locations that Lennon would have known also helps to add an air of authenticity to the film.
+The plot follows the basic premise of what actually happened but, alas, that is as far as it goes.
+That’s all it is, a basic premise of reality.

 However, the biggest fudge up is reserved for the main plot.
-It makes out that there was some sort of animosity between Mimi and Julia… hardly true.
-Granted, Mimi did have her reservations about some of her activities… but they were never virtual strangers as is depicted here… Add to this the fact that the timeline has been seriously compressed and altered somewhat.
-Lennon visited his mother regularly from about age 11 and it was her that bought him his first guitar… not Mimi.
+It makes out that there was some sort of animosity between Mimi and Julia.
+Hardly true.
+Granted, Mimi did have her reservations about some of her activities but they were never virtual strangers as is depicted here.
+Add to this the fact that the timeline has been seriously compressed and altered somewhat.
+Lennon visited his mother regularly from about age eleven and it was her that bought him his first guitar, not Mimi.
 The film presents some sort of warped picture like they were total strangers who suddenly met one day and became friends.
 That was never true.
 They were never estranged.
-And then finally for some reason they’ve put this in it:
+And then, finally, for some reason they’ve put this in it: